 Don’t listen to the haters, this is a perfect time to start a podcast.
 It doesn’t look like they’re going anywhere for the time being, and if you’ve been tossing around an idea for a podcast then what do you have to lose?
-Storytelling is one of the oldest art forms and thanks to technology you can now record something in your room and have it heard by thousands, if not, millions of people all over the world.
+Storytelling is one of the oldest art forms, and thanks to technology you can now record something in your room and have it heard by thousands of people all over the world, if not millions.
 So if you’re wondering how to record a podcast at home, this is for you.

 First, come up with a topic

 This may seem like a no-brainer, but if you don’t know what you want to talk about then don’t bother reading on.
 Take some time for reflection and figure out what it is that you’re passionate about and figure out what about your point of view would make your podcast interesting.
 If you have a great story or great ideas about a certain topic, it doesn’t matter if you record it on your old cell phone from ’06 or on a brand new $1000 microphone.
 Of course, we’ll get into the technical aspect in a bit, but story first, gear second.

 How to acoustically treat your room

 If you’ve ever yelled into a cave or tunnel, you know sound waves reflect off the walls and come back with vengeance.
 That echo you get from speaking in a large, empty room is precisely what you want to avoid if you’re recording a podcast from home.
 To make your designated recording area fit to work with audio, what you need to do is minimize those echoes and sound reflections.
 This is called “treating the room,” and will make more of a difference to your finished product than you might expect.
 Here a few ways to treat your home: